KTVL

 KTVL (channel 10) is a television station in Medford, Oregon, United States, affiliated with CBS and The CW Plus.
-Owned by Sinclair Broadcast Group, the station has studios on Rossanley Drive in northwest Medford, and its transmitter is located atop Mount Ashland, 15 mi south of the city.
+Owned by Sinclair Broadcast Group, the station has studios on North Fir Street in downtown Medford, and its transmitter is located atop Mount Ashland, 15 mi south of the city.

 History

 Channel 10 signed on the air on October 3, 1961, as KMED-TV, owned by Ray Johnson and his company, Radio Medford, Inc., along with KMED radio (1440 AM).
 Several groups contended for the second television station in the area, but Radio Medford received a substantial assist from Bill Smulin, owner of KTVM (channel 5, now KOBI), who offered Radio Medford space on KTVM's tower.
 KMED-TV was an NBC affiliate, since KMED had been an NBC radio affiliate since 1937.
 It also shared ABC with KTVM.

 In 1963, the station started a joint news department with its radio sister.
 KMED radio had set up the first full radio news department between Portland and San Francisco in 1957.

 In 1966, the station moved to a new tower on Mount Ashland, which added Klamath Falls to its city-grade coverage.
 It is the highest transmitting tower in the Pacific Northwest.
 To this day, channel 10 is the only Medford station that covers the entire market without a full-power satellite station.

 KMED-TV bought the first color cameras in Southern Oregon in 1968, a year of many firsts for the station.
 That year also saw the area's first live remote broadcast, the first television editorials and the first use of live microwave technology.

 In 1977, KMED was sold off, and KMED-TV became KTVL.
 A year later, the station picked up some CBS programs after KOBI switched its primary affiliation to ABC.
 In 1981, Johnson sold KTVL to Freedom Communications, marking Freedom's entry into television.
 Under Freedom's ownership, KTVL aired the first color weather forecast in Southern Oregon.
 In the meantime Johnson was working on another station, which would become KTVZ in Bend, Oregon.

 In 1983, KTVL became a CBS affiliate, and KOBI switched to NBC.
 ABC programming would not return to the market until KDRV (channel 12) signed on a year later.
-Kingsley Kelley currently serves as the station's general manager.

 Freedom announced on November 2, 2011, that it would bow out of television and sell its stations, including KTVL, to Sinclair Broadcast Group.
 On April 2, 2012, Sinclair took over official ownership of the station as shown at their website.

-Southern Oregon CW 11

-On September 18, 2006, The WB and UPN merged to form the new CW Television Network.
-KTVL has picked up the affiliation to The CW, and is broadcasting its programming on a digital subchannel.
-KMFD, Medford's former WB "cable-only" station is the new CW affiliate and has been renamed "Southern Oregon's CW 11".
-KTVL-DT2 is part of The CW Plus.
+In late 2022, KTVL moved its news operations from its original Rossanley Drive location northwest of Medford to its current location in the old Medford Mail Tribune building at 111 North Fir Street in downtown Medford.
+The entire office would soon follow a few months later.